 Emma joined Salem Montessori School in 2019 as a music teacher.
 She believes that every child has musical potential and all children are able to learn and express themselves through music.
 As a certified Music Together teacher, she helps her students experience joy and beauty through music.

 Emma began studying the flute at the age of 5 and holds a Bachelor of Music in Flute Performance from Brigham Young University.
 She is currently working toward a Master’s degree at the University of North Carolina School of the Arts and also teaches private flute lessons.
 Emma has performed in a variety of school, community, and university ensembles.
 She has toured and performed in Australia, the Philippines, Eastern Europe and Africa.
 Emma loves running, baking, and spending time with her husband.

-Laura started working at Salem Montessori in 2010, and after a brief two-year hiatus, returned to be a floating assistant.
+Laura started working at Salem Montessori in 2010, and after a brief two-year hiatus, returned to be a classroom supporter.
 After the birth of her two children she discovered the Montessori Method of education and enrolled her boys at Salem Montessori School.
 Inspired by their experiences, she joined the team as a Toddler Assistant Teacher.
 She spent six wonderful years and shared her love of gardening, outdoor explorations and art.
 Laura has a deep appreciation and respect for the natural learning process that occurs in the SMS classroom and is excited to be surrounded by such incredible children and families who love this school as much as she does!
 You may see her around town or hiking with her husband, sons and coonhound.
 Laura has an associates degree in Graphic Design with 15 years’ experience working in marketing and advertising.

 Toddler Teacher and Assistant Head of School